Daniel-Tomas/Genetic-algorithm-and-benchmarking-in-Python/README.md

 ## Differential evolution implementation
-In this branch there is a bio-inspired algorithm implemented, in particular, Differential evolution.
+In this branch there is a bio-inspired algorithm implemented, in particular, differential evolution.